pchiorean/Indentz/docs/README.md

 Document setup – page size, margins & columns, guides.

 #### **`PageSizeFromFilename`** <small>F3</small>
-Sets the size of the page and the margins/visible area, getting dimensions from the filename.
+Sets the size of the page and the margins/visible area, getting dimensions from the file name.
 It looks for pairs of numbers like `000x000` (where `000` means a group of at least one digit, followed or not by decimals, and optionally by `mm` or `cm`).
 If only one pair is found, it sets the size of the page.
 If two are found (e.g., `000x000_000x000`), the larger pair sets the page size, the smaller pair the visible area.
 If a one- or two-digit sequence follows, it sets the bleed.
 Example:

 | Filename                                        | Total size | Visible area | Bleed |
 |:------------------------------------------------|:-----------|:-------------|:------|